wireapp/wire-server-deploy/offline/ldap-scim-bridge.md

 ### Pick your users

-select the user group you want to sync. for example, to find all of the people in the engineering department of the example.com AD domain:
+Select the user group you want to sync. for example, to find all of the people in the engineering department of the example.com AD domain:

 ```
 search:
   base: ~DC=com,DC=example"